The Dangers of Buying into Beauty Trends

 We understand that during COVID-19, home-alternatives can be useful, but not when it comes to face alterations and in particular when administering yourself with such products.
 A decision like this can cause long lasting damage.
 Like all cosmetic surgery, nothing should be seen as a quick-fix and all decisions should be taken with research and professional consultation.

-With lots of fads circulating online, it is more important than ever to use social media platforms to educate the public.
+With lots of dangerous beauty trends circulating online, it is more important than ever to use social media platforms to educate the public.
 That is why, here at Suffolk Breast Practice, it is our responsibility to stay on top of such alarming trends.
 The health of our patients is our priority and whilst we don’t make any judgements, we want to help our clients and ensure that any surgery they go ahead with is undertaken in the safest way possible.